BUButtercup/my_readme_generator/README.md

 * [License](#license)

 ## Installation
-1. This program requires the following programs be installed:\n <ul>none</ul>
+1. This program requires the following programs be installed: <ul>none</ul>
-2. Before running this program, please have the following information on hand and / or loaded into your 'asset/images' folder: \n <ul>none</ul>
+2. Before running this program, please have the following information on hand and / or loaded into your 'asset/images' folder:  <ul>none</ul>

 ## Instructions for Use
 <ol><li>step one</li></ol>